EENI Global Business School

 1. To understand the importance of Road Transport in International Trade

-2. To understand the role of the International Road Transport Union
+2. To understand the role of International Road Transport Union

-3. To know the key players and the market of the Road Transport
+3. To learn about key players and market of Road Transport

-4. To learn the key concepts related to the Transport of Goods by Road (cost, insurances, risks...)
+4. To learn the key concepts related to Transport of Goods by Road (cost, insurances, risks...)

-6. To study the main Conventions (CMR, TIR) related to the Road Transport of Goods
+6. To study the main Conventions (CMR, TIR) related to Road Transport of Goods

 7. To know how to stow safely a load to be transported by a lorry